 Boat accidents come in many forms.
-They can involve collisions with other large watercrafts or a crash with a smaller object like a kayak or jet ski.
+They can involve collisions with other large watercraft or a crash with a smaller object like a kayak or jet ski.
 In some cases, a boat can even hit a swimmer.
 Other common types of boating accidents include:

 A boating accident can result from many factors, but operator negligence is often the cause.
 Examples of operator negligence include:

 Distracted and inexperienced operators tend to cause the most boating accidents, but operators may be found negligent if they displayed any behavior that constitutes careless or reckless operation of their craft.